eclipse-sumo/sumo/docs/web/docs/Simulation/Traffic_Lights.md

 !!! caution
     Custom detectors only work when the 'tlLogic' is loaded from an additional file.

+Custom detector activation states can optionally be written to the [TLS output](Output/Traffic_Lights.md#optional_output).

 ### Lane-specific max-gap
 To define a max-gap value that differs from the default you can use a param with `key="max-gap:<LANE_ID>"` where LANE_ID is a lane incoming to the traffic light (the detector might lie further upstream).